JuliaGraphics/ColorSchemes.jl/README.md

 ## Images <a id="Images"></a>

 Here's how you can use colorschemes with Images.jl.
-A Julia set is colored using the colors from Vermeer's painting "Girl with a Pearl Earring".
+The Julia set uses colors extracted from Vermeer's painting "Girl with a Pearl Earring" (loaded using `loadcolorscheme("vermeer")`).

 <img src="doc/julia-set-with-girl-pearl-vermeer.jpg" width=900>